jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/user-information.md

 Lastly, the **Log out**
 option will allow you to end
-your session on the ASM.
+your session on the ARM.